 Embarking on a counselling or psychotherapy career is a big step and can impact those around you.
 Training will require a lot of time, self evaluation and dedication.

-Currently in her first year of training, Eve Menezes Cunningham has discovered that therapy courses should come with a health warning: they can seriously affect your relationship with partners, friends, family and colleagues.
+When in her first year of training, Eve Menezes Cunningham had discovered that therapy courses should come with a health warning: they can seriously affect your relationship with partners, friends, family and colleagues.
 Her article 'Make or break' appeared in Therapy Today in June 2009.

 'Make or break' June 2009